mvaldenegro/mvaldenegro.github.io/_teaching/2-hochschule-bonn.md

 Learning and Adaptivity
 ======
-With Anastassia Küstenmacher
+SS 2018, With Anastassia Küstenmacher

 Neural Networks
 ======
-With Prof. Paul Plöger and Octavio Arriaga
+WS 2018/2019 With Prof. Paul Plöger and Octavio Arriaga